The complete guide on how to start Day Trading

 There are certain traits you should possess if you want to be successful at day trading stocks, forex, or futures.
 It is not simply a commitment to a new career, it is also a commitment to a new lifestyle.

-While it may appear that day trading for a living is a life of ease, it actually requires a great deal of effort on your part:
+While it may appear that living with day trading is a life of ease, it actually requires a great deal of effort on your part:

 - Long hours